 One of the more popular styles is the West Coast IPA which means a few things: most notably, West Coast IPAs featured American grown hops with big juicy citric flavors and aromas that bring the bitter with every sip and finishes dry.
 They’re also characterized by higher ABVs, typically topping 6% in the single IPA category and lack a certain malt balance and sweetness sometimes found in other IPAs.
 One might think being brewed on the West Coast is a requirement, but the popularity of these hop-bomb beers has spread across the country and even to Europe.

-Below are two brews, true to West Coast Style, that we’ll be pouring at Chicago Ale Fest in the “West Coast IPA Tent” in all of their hoppy, juicy, fruity, California-brewed glory.
+Below are two brews, true to West Coast Style, that we’ll be pouring in the Naperville Ale Fest “West Coast IPA Tent” in all of their hoppy, juicy, fruity, California-brewed glory.

 Stone – Delicious IPA